14-inch/45-caliber gun

-The 14"/45 caliber gun, (spoken "fourteen-inch-forty-five-caliber"), whose variations were known initially as the Mark 1, 2, 3, and 5, and, when upgraded in the 1930s, were redesignated as the Mark 8, 9, 10, and 12.
-They were the first 14 in guns to be employed with the United States Navy.
-The 14-inch/45 caliber guns were installed as the primary armament aboard all of the United States Navy's New York-class, Nevada-class, and Pennsylvania-class battleships.
-The gun also saw service in the British Royal Navy, where it was designated the BL 14 inch gun Mk II.
+The 14-inch/45-caliber gun, (spoken "fourteen-inch-forty-five-caliber"), whose variations were known initially as the Mark 1, 2, 3, and 5, and, when upgraded in the 1930s, were redesignated as the Mark 8, 9, 10, and 12.
+They were the first 14 in guns to be employed by the United States Navy.
+The 14-inch/45-caliber guns were installed as the primary armament aboard all of the United States Navy's New York-class, Nevada-class, and Pennsylvania-class battleships.
+The gun also saw service in the British Royal Navy, where it was designated BL 14-inch gun Mk II.

 History

-The design of the 14-inch/45 caliber dates to about 1910.
+The design of the 14-inch/45-caliber dates to about 1910.
 They entered service in 1914 aboard Texas and her sister ship New York shortly after.
 At the time of their introduction they were intended to fire 1400 lb armor-piercing (AP) projectiles containing a bursting charge of explosive D. Propellant charge was four silk bags of smokeless powder, each of which weighed 105 lb.
 At a 15-degree angle, the guns could fire a shell out to 23000 yd.
 Each individual gun weighed 142492 lb with the breech and measured 53 ft 6.5 in in length.

 Each of the original Mark 1 built-up guns consisted of a tube without liner, jacket, eight hoops and a screw box liner.
 To compensate for the problem of gun drooping, four hoop-locking rings were added to the guns.
 The Mark 3 added three hoop locking rings and contained a longer slide, while the Mark 5 had five hoops total.
-Owing to the interchangeability of the guns, the battleships fitted with the 14-inch/45 caliber guns often had guns of various Marks installed on each turret.
+Owing to the interchangeability of the guns, the battleships fitted with the 14-inch/45-caliber guns often had guns of various Marks installed on each turret.

 In the 1930s, the Mark 1, 2, 3, and 5 were upgraded to allow for increased charges and muzzle velocities, resulting in the Mark 8, 9, 10, and 12, respectively.
 All guns employed a Welin breech block and used a Smith-Asbury mechanism, and, in the case of the Mark 12, chromium plating was introduced to prolong barrel life.
 These improvements enabled the guns to fire heavier 1500 lb shells, and increasing the gun mount elevation to 30 degrees extended the range of the guns to 36000 yd.
 The New York-class did not have their turrets modernized because their shell hoists could not accommodate the longer AP and HC shells; instead, a shorter version of shells with windshields were produced for them.